 If you are the only one writing for your blog, your author pages are probably 90% the same as your blog homepage.
 That’s of no use to Google and can be considered duplicate content.
 To prevent this kind of duplicate content you can choose to disable the author archive entirely.
 Here’s how to enable or disable it easily with Yoast SEO.
 If, for some reason, you’d like to keep it on your site, but out of the search results, you can

 noindex it.
 Fortunately, with Yoast SEO, this is not very difficult either; just check how to noindex an author archive.

 Certain (custom) post types

 Sometimes a plugin or a web developer adds a custom post type that you don’t want to be indexed.
-At Yoast, we use custom pages for our products, as we are not a regular online shop that sells, for instance, kitchen appliances.
-We don’t need a product image, filters like dimensions and technical specifications on a tab next to the description.
+At Yoast, for example, we use custom pages for our products, as we are not a typical online store selling physical products.
+So, we don’t need a product image, filters like dimensions and technical specifications on a tab next to the description.
 Therefore, we noindex the regular product pages WooCommerce outputs and are using our own pages.
 Indeed, we

 Thank you pages